Medical Assisted Treatment

 What is Vivitrol?

-The FDA-approved medications target two of the most common drugs in addiction: alcohol and opioids.
-While there are a myriad of options including Buprenorphine, Probuphine, Methadone, and Disulfiram, many of these have strong side-effects and the potential for dependency that out weigh their benefits.
+The FDA-approved medication targets two of the most common drugs in addiction: alcohol and opioids.
+While there is a myriad of options including Buprenorphine, Probuphine, Methadone, and Disulfiram, many of these have strong side-effects and the potential for dependency that outweigh their benefits.

-Vivitrol, also known as extended-release Naltrexone, is used for both alcohol and opioid addictions.
+Vivitrol, which is a form of extended-release Naltrexone, is used for both alcohol and opioid addictions.
 It is an injectable drug, administered intramuscularly by a licensed medical professional.
 Vivitrol only requires once a month dosing.